fenrishunter500/FATEBOOK/New Skills.md

 These skills represent the innate magical properties of a Mahou Shoujo.
 Just like no two Mahou Shoujo are the same, so too do their powers vary wildly.
 Within the vast options available to a Mahou Shoujo, however, every spell can be roughly categorized into one of three major fields of effect: Fight, Shoot, or Utility.

 How two Mahou Shoujo decide to utilize these skills can be very different indeed.
 Whether striking with a summoned blade of fire, attacking with modified claws due to a transformation, or a simple punch augmented by magical energies, all three are represented by the Magic Fight skill.
 Similarly, a fireball, lightning bolt, magic gun, and eye beam all fall under Magic Shoot.
-When making an attack with either Magic Fight or Magic Shoot
+When making an Attack action with either Magic Fight or Magic Shoot, damage is dealt to an open Purity or Corruption Stress Box an opponent possesses before it begins to fill any Physical Stress .

 	GM NOTE
 	GMs, feel free to combine the three types of Magic skills into